Build an overlay checkout

 4. Prefill customer information (optional)

-So far, we've passed items to our checkout.
-When we click our trigger, Paddle opens a checkout for the items that we passed.
+At this point, we've passed items to our checkout.
+When we click our launcher, Paddle opens a checkout for the items that we passed.

 You can present customers with a one-page checkout experience by passing